Project-MONAI/tutorials/CONTRIBUTING.md

 ### Raise an issue

 We encourage you to [raise an issue](https://github.com/Project-MONAI/tutorials/issues/new/choose) about your needs for MONAI tutorials.
-The idea may generate echo in the community and interest other contributors as well.
+Conversations help better define the feature and allow other contributors in the community to provide feedback.

 ### Create a fork